 Things like appliances, furniture, laptops, etc. are things that people buy after comparing prices and reviews and looking around different websites, visiting shops and discussing the options with family/friends.
 So their decision process takes longer.

 For things that are seasonal, solve an immediate problem, or are impulse buys, the length of the cookie is not so important because they are more likely to buy within a couple of days.

 Still, the longer the cookie, the better.

 A couple more tips

 Another issue is you need to check is if they deliver internationally or just in some countries so you can make sure you monetise international traffic.

 And, with most products it doesn't really matter but with cosmetics or things like that, you might want to order a sample so you can try them for yourself before you become an affiliate.

 Now that you've chosen a merchant, click on Join Program and you'll get this form.

-A lot of the programs will accept you automatically but others do have an affiliate manager that review your application.
+A lot of the programs will accept you automatically, but others have an affiliate manager who will review your application.

 If you want to make sure you get in, fill in the text box and give as much detail as possible about how you're going to promote the products and why you're a good fit in your application.